Skip to main content

 Workflow Automation Software Selection Criteria

-When selecting the best workflow automation software to include on this list, I considered common buyer needs and pain points like eliminating manual data entry and ensuring process consistency across teams.
+When selecting the best workflow automation software to include on this list, I considered common buyer needs and pain points like eliminating manual data entry and ensuring consistent processes across teams.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)